LuxciumProject/monorepo-one/frontend/home/src/utils/paths.md

 To ensure AI agents accurately infer URLs and navigate to them safely, follow these guidelines.
 This approach aligns with best practices for path segmentation and variable naming conventions.

+In this document, we will review use the package.json as an example to demonstrate how to infer the links and paths for files in the repository and local file system.
+From this it will be possible to infer the links and paths for any file in the repository and local file system. obviously the directoryPath, fileName, and localBasePath will change for each file you want to infer the links and paths for.

 Our approach to structuring the JSON object and the paths is sound, and it aligns well with common best practices for path segmentation and variable naming conventions.
 Here is a review of our object and the formulas used to infer the links and paths for the files in the repository and local file system.

 ## Ensuring Accurate URL Inference